quoid/userscripts/README.md

 - `@require`
     - allows users to include remote resources in their scripts
     - the value must be a valid url, currently no local file support
-    - must require a resource of the same file type (js for js, css for css)
+    - must require a resource of the same file type (JS for JS, CSS for CSS)
     - when a resource is required, it is downloaded and saved locally
     - the resources is downloaded once at save and never checked for updates or parsed in anyway
         - if you want to update the require resources, and the url does not change, you must remove the resources, save, then re-input it